 |100lb dog||2-3 lbs or 4 - 5 cups|

 If you are aware that your dog needs to lose weight, start to feed him at the 2% low level of the dog feeding guidelines scale.
 Do this for about a month in order to give your dog time to adjust to his new raw dog food.
 Most likely he will lose some weight.
-If he needs to lose more weight you need to figure out his base metabolic rate and then feed appropriately.
+If he needs to lose more weight you can:

 If your dog is too thin, start to feed at the 3% high level of the dog feeding guidelines scale.
 Do this for about a month, and then reassess.
-If he has gained weight...good.
-Your are on the right track.
+If he has gained weight, good.
+You're are on the right track.

 If he still needs to add more weight, continue at the same feeding % for another month.
 You will know at this point whether you need to add more food, or simply maintain.
 There is never any rush to lose weight, or gain weight.

 The body will adjust and balance itself naturally to the correct weight, when the dog is fed appropriately.
 If you have any questions about feeding a raw food diet for dogs, please contact me.